 Frequently asked questions

 Yes, you can freeze baked cookies by storing them in a freezer bag for up to 2 months.
-Thaw them in the fridge overnight and let them come back to room temperature before eating.
+Thaw them at room temperature for a few hours or reheat them in the microwave or toaster oven.

 Use a circular cookie cutter that is about 1” bigger than your finished cookies.
-Immediately after taking the cookies out of the oven, place the round cutter around each cookie and swirl the cookie around inside of the ring a few times while they’re still soft, knocking the uneven edges inwards.
-Alternatively, use a fork to push any uneven edges towards the middle of the cookie until they are perfectly round.
+Immediately after taking the cookies out of the oven, place the round cutter around each cookie and swirl the cookie around in the ring a few times while they’re still soft, knocking the uneven edges inwards.
+Alternatively, use a fork to push any uneven edges toward the middle of the cookie until they are perfectly round.

 More Easter dessert recipes to try